HGPflow: Extending Hypergraph Particle Flow to Collider Event Reconstruction: Algorithms

 \subsection{\pd algorithm}

-The \pd algorithm \cite{Thomson:2009rp} is a highly sophisticated particle flow algorithm developed for the CLIC detector~\cite{CLICdp:2017vju}.
-Exploiting the high granularity of the CLIC calorimeter, \pd is designed to perform pattern recognition to trace shower development in the calorimeter.
-The available spatial resolution provides an ideal environment for track association and allows the outputs of \pd to very closely correspond with particles.
-Software compensation in \pd also enhances jet energy resolution by identifying electromagnetic sub-showers embedded inside of hadronic showers and calibrating each separately \cite{PandoraSoftwareCompensation}.
-Performance studies of \pd demonstrated an impressive 3.5\% jet energy resolution across a wide energy spectrum \cite{Linssen:1425915}.
+\pd \cite{Thomson:2009rp} is a highly sophisticated particle flow algorithm developed for future linear colliders and recently applied to the CLIC detector~\cite{CLICdp:2017vju}.
+Exploiting the high granularity of the CLIC calorimeter, \pd clusters cells within cones aligned with the cluster direction, working outward from the innermost calorimeter layer, where track projections are used to seed clusters when present.
+Clusters without an associated track are identified as photons if they satisfy specific criteria; otherwise, they are considered for merging with neighboring track-associated clusters.
+Subsequently, clusters associated with a track are iteratively re-clustered to find a configuration where the track momentum is compatible with the associated calorimeter energy.
+Particle flow objects from \pd are classified as either photon, electron, muon, charged hadron, or neutral hadron using a simple particle identification scheme.
+Software compensation is employed in \pd to enhance jet energy resolution by identifying electromagnetic sub-showers embedded inside of hadronic showers and calibrating each separately \cite{PandoraSoftwareCompensation}.
+These careful design choices complement the excellent CLIC detector performance to achieve a strong correspondence between particle flow objects from \pd and truth particles.
+Performance studies of \pd in the CLIC context demonstrated an impressive 3.5\% jet energy resolution across a wide energy spectrum \cite{Linssen:1425915}.